mohansky/astro-ecom-starter/README.md

-### Todo dicount coupons
+### Discount Coupons Features
-#### APPLY
+#### IMPLEMENTED FEATURES
-- A prefixed amount will be deducted on specified products
-- A prefixed amount will be deducted from the order
-- A percentage rebate on the total of the order
+- Percentage-based discounts on order total
-- A discount price provided by an alternate price list
-- A discount on the shipping
+- Fixed amount discounts on order total
+- Minimum order value requirements
+- Coupon usage limits and tracking
+- Active/inactive coupon status
+- Admin coupon management interface
 - A prefixed amount will be deducted on specified products
 - A rate will be deducted on specified products
 - A prefixed amount will be deducted on items of specified categories